COMPANY VIDEO HANDBOOK

 3 – The Boilerplate Response

 Some video companies send you a 40 page pdf for a tender document or proposal (I’ve even seen 80 pages!).

 But often it’s template, the same one they use for every client, where you get battered with superlatives and posturing, and much dubious or irrelevant information.

 > Ask how long their tender docs or proposals are

 4 – The Templated Response

-To evaluate their video tender doc or proposal for individuality, ie, no boilerplating, check how many times your company name is individually used, in an individual contextual way.
-That’ll give you an idea if how much specific thought has gone into your company video project, and how much is simply boilerplate to be hashed up for every video client.
+To evaluate their video tender doc or proposal for individuality, ie, no boilerplating, check how many times your organisation's name is individually used, in an individual contextual way.
+That’ll give you an idea if how much specific thought has gone into your video project, and how much is simply boilerplate to be hashed up for every video client.

 > Ask how much of the tender is generic and how much is specific to you